These terms and conditions were last updated on: 13 December 2019.

 - How you can use the service

-- Each service is just for you and your household for personal use (meaning that it should not
+- Each service is just for you and your household for personal use (meaning that it

 be used for any trade, business or profession).
-You're responsible for how each service and the equipment are used.
+You're responsible for how each service

 - You agree that you'll do the following in connection with each service: